 Normal or not, something needed to be done about all that growing storage.
 Allen decided to consolidate storage by implementing a SAN from Hewlett Packard.

 Storage consolidation – with its promise of more efficient management and potentially reduced machine count – is attracting widespread attention.
 When done right, consolidation will not only reduce the number of systems and increase storage utilization – sometimes to 80% or more – but it can take some time-consuming work off the shoulders of storage administrators.
 In a consolidated storage infrastructure, management software can allow administrators to organize and provision storage across multiple storage systems through a single control panel.
-But sometimes,
+But sometimes, achieving all the benefits of storage consolidation is easier said than done.

 The demands of healthcare, particularly the need to have bullet-proof systems, complicated Allen's task.
 In addition, his users wanted to keep their silos intact.
 Different clinical departments had grown accustomed to creating and storing their own information and were wary of efforts to share systems.
 "We had to push hard to say from now on the SAN is the storage," he says.